HelvioFilho/vegan-recipes/README.md

 ## Application

-The app is under development and will soon be available for download on Google Play.
+The application is in beta testing and will soon be available for all users to download on Google Play.

 <a href="https://play.google.com/store/apps/details?id=com.hsvf.veganrecipes">
   <img alt="application link in google play" title="google play" src=".github/googlePlay.svg" />